 Nature gave humans a way to feed their babies–breastfeeding–which provides infants with all of the nutrients and antibodies they need for optimal development.
 Despite being a natural way to feed your baby, every mother’s situation is different and breastfeeding can become difficult for a variety of reasons.
 When breastfeeding is no longer an option, many mothers turn to mixed feeding.

 What is mixed feeding?

-What are the advantages of feeding my baby with this plan?
+What are the advantages of mixed feeding?